 Medical images aren’t just some photos; they also need to be most rigorously contextualized.

 For example, a photo of a finger is just a picture of a finger for us commoners.
 But if a doctor has to see it for a medical investigation he needs to know which finger is it exactly, from which hand as well as information about the patient (name, gender, age, antecedents, etc.).
-He also needs other relevant and must-have pieces of information to keep track of patient’s medical history.
+He also needs other relevant and must-have pieces of information to keep track of the patient’s medical history.

 And the finger is just a forced, trivial example we’ve especially used to impact on understanding when compared to, say, a computed tomographic angiography of a zone of the heart.